sklarsa/incus-azure-pipelines/README.md

 1. A new container is created by `copy`ing a base container as its source
 2. The container boots
 3. The orchestrator injects credentials used to register the agent onto the container's filesystem
-4. The orchestrator execs a wrapper script that:
+4. The orchestrator execs a pre-installed wrapper script that:
-    - reads the credentials into memory
+    - Reads the credentials into memory
-    - deletes the credentials file
+    - Deletes the credentials file
-    - runs `./config.sh` to register the agent
+    - Runs `./config.sh` to register the agent
-    - runs `./run.sh --once` to pick up a single CI job
+    - Runs `./run.sh --once` to pick up a single CI job
-    - issues `sudo poweroff -f` after the job is complete
+    - Issues `sudo poweroff -f` after the job is complete
 5. Since we are using ephemeral containers, on shutdown, the container will be reaped automatically by the Incus daemon
 6. The orchestrator will be notified that it needs to replace the deleted agent one of two ways:
-    - identifying that the agent container has been deleted via a subscription to the Incus event stream
+    - Identifying that the agent container has been deleted via a subscription to the Incus event stream
-    - a regularly-scheduled reconcile job which ensures all required agent containers exist
+    - A regularly-scheduled reconcile job which ensures all required agent containers exist

 ## How to deploy it